slinkity/slinkity/www/src/docs/component-shortcodes.md

 Slinkity requires a special `hydrate` or `renderWithoutSSR` prop to ship JavaScript alongside your components.
 This lets you use your favorite component framework for templating guilt-free, and opt-in to JS bundles when the need arises.

-To hydrate that `Component.vue` from earlier, you can apply the `hydrate=true` flag:
+To hydrate that `Component.vue` from earlier, you can apply the `'client:load'` flag:

 {% include 'examples/hydrate-component-shortcodes.md' %}